ejhammond/react-responsive-system/README.md

 ### Organizing

-The way that you organize your project is entirely up to you, but I've found it to be convenient to configure Responsive Props in its own file and then to import `ScreenClassProvider` and `useResponsiveProps` where ever they're needed.
+The way that you organize your project is entirely up to you, but I've found it to be convenient to configure Responsive System in its own file and then to import `ScreenClassProvider` and `useResponsiveProps` where ever they're needed.
 This keeps the index file tidy.

 ```ts
 // {root}/ResponsiveProps.ts